-Washtenaw I Intermediate School District Or nline Application
+ntermediate School District Online

 Rogers, Erica Date Submitted: 2/9/2025

-Professional References c ont.
+Professional References co ont.

 Reference 3 of 3

 Name: Reference 5 of 5

 School/Org:

 Current Position:

 Home Phone:

 Cell Phone:

-Work Phone: -
+Work Phone:

-Mailing Address: -
+Mailing Address:

 Email:

 Relationship to Candidate:

-Years Known: -
+Years Known:

-10000
+egal Information

-AN TEMPORARY, IS CONTINGENT upon successical examination and screening for illegal substan
+N TEMPORARY, IS CONTINGENT upon successfully sical examination and screening for illegal substances, at У

-I here by certify that the facts set for and complete to the best of my know statements on the application shall by permit Washtenaw Intermediate previous employers or others with therefrom.
-I also understand that forth in the above employment application are to be weldge.
+and complete to the best of my kno statements on the application shall by permit Washtenaw Intermediate previous employers or others without therefrom.
+I also understand that orth in the above employment application are true wledge.
 I understand that, if employed, falsified be considered sufficient cause for dismissal.
-It is essentially see School District to obtain any information from the but written notice to me and without liability are I shall not become an employee until I have met by Immigration and Naturalization Service For d here n ising t
+I here e School District to obtain any information from out written notice to me and without liability arising I shall not become an employee until I have met by Immigration and Naturalization Service Form

-misdemeanor to use a suspended, sur altered or forged teaching certificate, Public Act 96 of the Public Acts of 1995, it is a crrendered, revoked, nullified, fraudulently obtained, school administrator certificate, other State Board or approval of another person for the purpose of obtaining l, l of
+misdemeanor to use a suspended, sur altered or forged teaching certificate, Public Act 96 of the Public Acts of 1995, it is a criminal rendered, revoked, nullified, fraudulently obtained, school administrator certificate, other State Board of r approval of another person for the purpose of obtaining

-Pursuant to Public Act 68 of 1993 an (select one): d public Act 83 of 1995, I, Erica Rogers, represent t that
+Pursuant to Public Act 68 of 1993 and (select one): d public Act 83 of 1995, I, Erica Rogers, represent that